Graph Neural Network Modeling of Grain-scale Anisotropic Elastic Behavior using Simulated and Measured Microscale Data: Results

 \subsection{GNN Surrogate Model Performance: Source Domain (CEFEM Data)}

 Besides directional modulus and lattice orientation, the performance of GNN surrogate models in predicting stresses in the Source Domain (i.e., domain where the surrogate models are trained using CEFEM data) using other sets of nodal features were also tested.
 These include incorporating transverse contraction ratios $\nu_x(\bm{r})$ and $\nu_y(\bm{r})$ in addition to the volume $V$ of grains into the fitting, for a total of four different nodal feature sets.
 A summary of the training results for the different nodal feature sets using 20 CEFEM simulations (30,000 grains) for training and 4 CEFEM simulations for testing (6,000 grains) are shown in Fig. \ref{fig:learning_summary}.
-Beyond what can be seen in Fig. \ref{fig:lshr_learning} and Fig. \ref{fig:ti7_learning}, the inclusion of transverse contraction ratios generally do not improve accuracy.
+This figure compares the results of the GNN based stress predictions against those from the full-field CEFEM simulations reserved solely for testing and not included in the model training, providing a bench-mark against existing modeling capabilities.
+Beyond what can be seen in Fig. \ref{fig:lshr_learning} and Fig. \ref{fig:ti7_learning}, the inclusion of transverse contraction ratios generally does not improve accuracy.
 This is consistent with the observation that the directional modulus and lattice orientation nominally have nominally the same accuracy: if transverse contraction ratios improved accuracy, it would be expected that lattice orientation would also perform better (contraction ratios are calculated from orientation).
 Somewhat surprisingly, inclusion of grain volume $V$ into the nodal features does not improve the surrogate model prediction accuracy.
 For this work, however, spread of grain size is minimal, and we note that this observation may not be general.
 Volume may be a necessary descriptor for accuracy in other microstructures with larger or bi-modal distributions of grain size.